Practice Areas

 You also can have your record expunged if you weren’t convicted.
 If your charges were dismissed or you were acquitted, there’s still a record of the case.
 You should talk with a lawyer about getting that record expunged ASAP.

-Call Our Cincinnati Drug Charge Lawyers Today
+Call Our Cincinnati Drug Crime Lawyers Today

 Whether this is your first time facing a drug charge or you’ve dealt with the courts before, you need to build a strong defense.
 That means working with an experienced Cincinnati drug lawyer as soon as possible.